Culture of Omaha, Nebraska: People

 Omaha is the historic and modern birthplace and home of many notable politicians, actors, musicians, business leaders and cultural leaders.
 Malcolm X was born here in 1925.
 A variety of actors, including Fred and Adele Astaire, Nick Nolte, Dorothy McGuire, Marlon Brando and Gabrielle Union, were born in Omaha.
 Academy Award winner Henry Fonda grew up in Omaha and was encouraged to pursue acting by Marlon Brando's mother at the Omaha Community Playhouse, which she helped found.
 Montgomery Clift came from Omaha, and his family's home still stands on South 33rd Street, a few blocks from the Gerald Ford birthplace site, which memorializes the 38th President.
 Omaha's rich musical heritage includes legends such as Wynonie Harris, Preston Love, Buddy Miles, Calvin Keys, and Eugene McDaniels.
 The modern music scene includes the members of 311.
 The third wealthiest person in the world, Warren Buffett, also lives in Omaha.

 Ethnic and racial groups

 Native Americans, including Omaha, Pawnee, Otoe, Sioux, Missouria and Ioway, have occupied the area for thousands of years.
 As the city of Omaha has grown, it has thrived from the contributions of people from nations around the world.
-Early populations to settle in the city included Czechs, Irish, Germans, Italians, and Norwegians, African Americans, Greeks, Poles, Jews and Slovaks.
+Early populations to settle in the city included Belgians, Czechs, Irish, Germans, Italians, Swedes and Norwegians, African Americans, Greeks, Poles, Jews and Slovaks.
 Today there are growing populations of Sudanese, Mexicans, and Latinos from throughout Central and South America.